grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 It was difficult to get the heavy warhead package to balance on it, but he did manage eventually to arrange it so it no longer tried to tilt back into the empty space over the hatch.
 Then he piled the excess line on top of the warhead package and stuff the bumpers in.
 The bumpers were even more of a challenge to position so they would stay up in the escape trunk, but at least they hardly weighed anything and had no chance of exploding if dropped.
 He finally got the bumpers to stay in the trunk by propping them on the ledge and leaning the two bumpers against each other.

 Finally, Hemi reached back up into the escape trunk and wound the mechanical timers that would close the circuit to arm the warheads when the timer reached zero.
 He set them to a frighteningly-short five minutes --- hardly enough time for the _Gnat_ to drive clear of the amount of explosive the combined warheads packed.
-But he could not risk the devices being unarmed when the sub with the ram came within range of them.
+But he could not risk the devices being unarmed when the _Grackle_ came within range of them.

 Time was compressing down on Hemi.
 The little mechanical timers buzzed away with their sound reverberating around inside the circular steel walls of the escape trunk.
 The rickety little devices strove desperately to count out their five minutes with some precision.
 Hemi gingerly lowered the escape trunk hatch down and spun the sealing wheel closed, which cut off the quick ticking of the timers and left him in silence.